 Knowing that the photographs are safely preserved for the future and can be used for the study of World War II has brought a personal sense of relief for Sedorenko.
 “That was my goal,” she said.
 “I realized that there was some monetary value attached to those photos, but the historical value is much, much greater, and I am just so relieved and pleased to see them in a museum related to World War II, General MacArthur and the Americans in uniform who served under him.
 It’s the perfect place.”

-She also said she is grateful for the assistance she received from the Center for Military and Veterans Studies at Coastal Carolina University.
+She also said that she is grateful for the assistance she received from CCU’s United Bank Center for Military and Veteran Studies.

 I’m so thankful to the University and its veterans center for all of their help.
 Everything was absolutely wonderful.
 I knew those valuable photographs could be lost forever – and now they’re safe and preserved for the future.”